Anion exchanger family: Anion exchanger 1

 The human anion exchanger 1 (AE1 or Band 3) binds carbonic anhydrase II (CAII) forming a "transport metabolon" as CAII binding activates AE1 transport activity about 10 fold.
 AE1 is also activated by interaction with glycophorin, which also functions to target it to the plasma membrane.
 The membrane-embedded C-terminal domains may each span the membrane 13-16 times.
 According to the model of Zhu et al. (2003), AE1 in humans spans the membrane 16 times, 13 times as α-helix, and three times (TMSs 10, 11 and 14) possibly as β-strands.
 AE1 preferentially catalyzes anion exchange (antiport) reactions.
 Specific point mutations in human anion exchanger 1 (AE1) convert this electroneutral anion exchanger into a monovalent cation conductance.
 The same transport site within the AE1 spanning domain is involved in both anion exchange and cation transport.

 AE1 in human red blood cells has been shown to transport a variety of inorganic and organic anions.
 Divalent anions may be symported with H^{+}.
 Additionally, it catalyzes flipping of several anionic amphipathic molecules such as sodium dodecyl sulfate (SDS) and phosphatidic acid from one monolayer of the phospholipid bilayer to the other monolayer.
 The rate of flipping is sufficiently rapid to suggest that this AE1-catalyzed process is physiologically important in red blood cells and possibly in other animal tissues as well.
 Anionic phospholipids and fatty acids are likely to be natural substrates.
 However, the mere presence of TMSs enhances the rates of lipid flip-flop.

 Structure

-The crystal structure of AE1 (CTD) at 3.5 angstroms has been determined.
+The crystal structure of AE1 (CTD) at 3.5 Å has been determined.
 The structure is locked in an outward-facing open conformation by an inhibitor.
 Comparing this structure with a substrate-bound structure of the uracil transporter UraA in an inward-facing conformation allowed identification of the likely anion-binding position in the AE1 (CTD), and led to proposal of a possible transport mechanism that could explain why selected mutations lead to disease.
-The 3-D structure confirmed that the AE family is a member of the APC superfamily.
+The 3D structure confirmed that the AE family is a member of the APC superfamily.

 There are several crystal structures available for the AE1 protein in RCSB (links are also available in TCDB).